 One of the simplest functional groups is the alkyl halide.
 In an alkyl halide, one of the hydrogen atoms in an alkane has been replaced by a halogen.
 Alkyl halides are easy to name.
 The name of the alkane is preceded by the number of the carbon on which the halogen is substituted and the name of the halogen, modified so that -ine is replaced by -o (e.g. 2-bromopropane).
-Alkyl halides are treated the same as alkyl substituents; if a molecule contains both, they are ranked to give the lowest possible number to a substituent and then listed in alphabetical order.
-If a molecule contains an alkyl halide and a multiple bond, numbers are assigned to give the lowest number to the first functional group.
+If a molecule also contains a multiple bond, numbers are assigned to give the lowest number to the first functional group.
 In the event of a tie, the lowest number goes to the multiple bond.

 The alcohol is a very common functional group and a very easy one to name.
 The molecule is named as if it were an alkane (or alkene or alkyne), except that the suffix -ane is replaced by -ol and the number of the carbon atom on which the -OH group is located is placed before the name of the compound (e.g. 2-butanol).
 The alcohol functional group takes precedence over alkyl substituents, multiple bonds, and halides and always gets the lowest number.

-An amine is a derivatives of the molecule ammonia, NH3, in which one or more of the hydrogens has been replaced by an alkyl substituent (R group).
+An amine is a derivatives of the molecule ammonia, NH3, in which one or more of the hydrogens has been replaced by an alkyl substitutent (R group).
 Amines are named by treating the amino group as a substituent and giving it the name "amino" (e.g. 2-aminobutane).
 If multiple hydrogens have been replaced by alkyl substituents, then these alkyl substituents are stated before the word "amino" (e.g. 2-dimethylaminobutane).

 |3.
 Naming functional groups